antasprojects/final-project-backend/README.md

-## Gives reccomendations sorted by rating in 20 km radius
+## Gives reccomendations sorted by rating in 20 km radius FIX THIS

 POST
 localhost:3000/locations/recomendations